yinggoings/retro-video-store/README.md

 Smoke tests are a *type of automated test.* The responsibility of smoke tests is to use more language/tool-agnostic set of test cases and to verify if something works very broadly.
 They are written to be fast and to check the most important features of an app.

-Our smoke tests are *not* written in Ruby.
-They are formatted in JSON, and we will use Postman to run them (and not `rails test`.)
-This layer of testing helps us test that the API works, without relying on Ruby's Minitest.
+Our smoke tests are *not* written in Python.
+They are formatted in JSON, and we will use Postman to run them (and not `pytest`.)
+This layer of testing helps us test that the API works, without relying on Python's Pytest.

 <details>
   <summary>Want a little bit more explanation about smoke tests, unit tests, integration tests?</summary>